micheleangioni/node-lessons/lessons/lesson10-SocketIo/readme.md

 - The `/random-jobs` endpoint must listen for a `jobRequest` endpoint and a `location` data and emit a `randomJob` event with a random job data for the requested location

 **Suggestions**
-- Since `socket.io` requires an instance of the NodeJs `http` server, modify your starting `index.js` file to use it
+- Since `socket.io` requires an instance of the Node.js `http` server, modify your starting `index.js` file to use it

 ```js
 // index.js